hermonochy/Rescueland/The Planet File.md

 General: This is a moon which orbits Klesone, with the same leader.
 There are regular shuttles in between the two.

+## Helucky

+Name: Helucky

+Pronounced: He-luck-ee

+Capital: Enah

+Leader: The Great Computer

+Power Status: 5999999999/6000000000

+Space Force Size: 765 octillion
+- Interceptors: 764 octillion
+- Battle Ships: 121,000
+- Darkfighters: 5

+Ground Force Size: 37 septillion

+Tech Level: 11

+Population: 766 octillion

+Atmosphere: Oxygen 55%, Nitrogen 30%, Trace gases 15%

+General: This planet is the second of the superpowers, and focuses on quantity.
+They have the largest interceptor army, large enough to take on both the armies at once.
+The only reasons they have not attacked yet is because they lack enough battleships and fear the wrath of the Rescueland darkfighters.

 ## The Fil System